lightoj-dev/problem-tutorials/1087/en.md

 relative position of every people is the number of people standing right before him/her + 1.

 Explanation:
-lets say,people standing in the array means his/her value is 1 and people called out means his/her value in that list is 0 in our example,replacing with the value of the people array will look like, 1 1 1 1 1
+lets say,people standing in the array means his/her positional value is 1 and people called out means his/her positional value in that list is 0 in our example,replacing with the value of the people ,initial array will look like, 1 1 1 1 1
 1 2 3 4 5